 3. Get macOS Installer File

 In order to create a bootable USB drive for Mac, you need to download macOS installer file.
 Open App Store on your Mac and search for the “macOS”.
 This will show the latest macOS version and click “Get” button.
 Use these links to get other macOS versions which are not visible when you search – High Sierra, Mojave, Catalina, Big Sur or Monterey.
 Remember, the link ask your permission to open it in the App Store.

 This will start downloading the installer file to your “Applications” folder.

 After downloading, the installer will automatically ask you to install macOS Mojave.
-Simply quit the installer without starting the installation.
+Simply quit the installer without starting the installation process.

 - At this point, ensure you have inserted the formatted USB drive, let’s say the name of the USB volume is “Boot Disk”.

 - Also, make sure the downloaded macOS installer file is in “Applications” folder.

 - Press “Command + Spacebar” and search for “terminal” to open Terminal app.